 If you are using a DSLR, check out whether it has a focus lock feature.
-This allows you to lock the focus on the subject by half-pressing your shutter release button.
+Focus locking allows you to lock the focus on the subject by half-pressing your shutter release button.

-5. Composing the photo so that the subject is in the middle of the shot
+5. Composing the photo with the subject is in the middle

-This would lead to a static composition, which would render your photo flat and uninteresting.
-To correct this, you should try to place your subject a little off-center.
-If your camera has a grid screen, you should try to put the point of interest in the intersections.
+To correct this, try placing your subject a little off-center.
+If your camera has a “rule of thirds” grid overlay (either in the viewfinder or via the LCD screen), you should try to put the point of interest in the intersections.

-For example, if you are shooting a portrait, the person’s face is your subject while the point of interest is their eyes, put the eyes into one of the intersections.
+For example, if you are shooting a portrait, the person’s face is your subject, while the point of interest is their eyes (or their dominant eye).
+A good rule of thumb is simply placing the eye(s) into one of the intersections.

 6. Having too many elements in the photo

 Remember that your photo should have only one subject and that you should make it clear to anyone looking at it who or what that is.
 If you have another element that competes with the main subject by having striking colors, a bigger size, or a more noticeable shape, then it may be time to rethink your composition (unless that’s what you’re going for).